 “When one teaches two learn” - Robert Heinlein.

-We are excited to welcome our first cohort of global teaching fellows!
-Our teaching fellows span multiple countries and time zones.
-Fellows volunteer their time to teach a curriculum that makes machine learning tools and knowledge more accessible to communities around the world.
+We are excited to welcome our second cohort of global teaching fellows!
+Our teaching fellows span multiple countries and time zones, and are passionate about machine learning education.

 2020 Global Teaching Fellows